tinted-theming/base24/styling.md

 ## Specific Colours and Their Usages

-Each colour (baseNN) serves a specific purpose or use case, such as background, foreground, variables, etc. Here's a breakdown:
+Each colour (baseNN) serves a specific purpose or use case, such as background, foreground, variables, etc.
+Here is an overview; additional guidance is provided in the following sections.

 | Colour                                                  | BaseNN | Ansi | Terminal/Colour Use | Text Editor |
 | ------------------------------------------------------- | ------ | ---- | ------------------- | ----------- |